jhylin/Adverse_drug_reactions/README.md

 #### **Documents**:

-0_Ideas.qmd (draft version to be updated) - the very early brainstorming of ideas for this project with some background information
+0_Ideas.qmd - the very early brainstorming of ideas for this project with information on reasons behind this work, what have been done and possible future outlooks

 1_ADR_data.qmd - [notes](https://jhylin.github.io/Data_in_life_blog/posts/22_Simple_dnn_adrs/1_ADR_data.html) on ADRs and also a list of drug information reference sources used for the ADRs dataset